Urban cycling in Quebec City: bike lanes, routes, and top spots

 Duration4 to 6 hours

-An hour from Quebec City, Jacques-Cartier Park offers some of Quebec's most impressive mountain biking trails.
-Technical descents, boreal forests, rivers, and waterfalls: a wild territory that contrasts strikingly with the urban and historic environment of Old Quebec.
+One hour from Quebec, Jacques-Cartier Park offers some of the most impressive mountain biking trails in Quebec.
+Technical descents, boreal forests, rivers, and waterfalls: a wild territory that strikingly contrasts with the urban and historic environment of Old Quebec.
 For thrill-seekers on two wheels.

 TypeMTB, technical trails

-After the ride: a stop at Carrera Café
+After the ride: the stop at Carrera Café

-After a great bike ride in Old Quebec or along the St. Lawrence River, there's nothing like a well-deserved stop in Petit-Champlain.
-Signature espresso, iced latte, or a shared platter: Carrera Café is the ideal finishing point for any circuit that starts or ends in Quebec City's historic heart.
+After a beautiful bike ride in Old Quebec or along the Saint Lawrence, nothing beats a well-deserved stop at Petit-Champlain.
+Signature espresso, iced latte, or a sharing platter: Carrera Café is the perfect finish point for any route that starts or ends in the historic heart of Quebec.

 More articles